wehale/doc-gen/doc_pub/_orig_SpellChecker.md

 import java.util.TreeSet;

 public class SpellChecker {
-	/*
-	 * misspelled is a map from the misspelled words to list of lines where
-	 * they happened. .
-	 */
 	private Map<String, List<Integer>> misspelled = new HashMap<String, List<Integer>>();
-	// the dictionary in use to check words private Set<String> dictionary;
+	private Set<String> dictionary;

-	// In this implementation, the dictionary is loaded outside SpellChecker
-	// and its Set<String> is passed in here.
-Alternatively, the constructor
-	// could take the dictionary filename as an argument instead. public SpellChecker(Set<String> dic) {
+	public SpellChecker(Set<String> dic) {
 		dictionary = dic;
 	}

-	// This is the main processing loop.
-It should be in an object method rather
-	// than in main for greater reusability (we could have multiple
-	// SpellCheckers built around different dictionaries in an app).
-	// Note that this method throws on file not found, because it
-	// doesn't know how to handle it.
-That's fine--let main take care of it. public void checkWords(String inFile) throws FileNotFoundException {
+	public void checkWords(String inFile) throws FileNotFoundException {

 		Scanner in = new Scanner(new FileReader(inFile));